Your Puppy’s Journey

 Deworming:

 Since your puppy was 2 weeks old it has been dewormed every 2 weeks, over a 3 day period with Safeguard dewormer.
-Your puppy will need to be dewormed once a month until 6 months of age, then once every three months the rest of its life.
+Your puppy will need to be dewormed once a month until 6 months of age, then once every six months for the rest of its life.

 Umbilical Hernias In Puppies